jaibhedia/apt-ninja/README.md

 ### StartScreen
 - Displays game title and instructions
 - Shows best score from localStorage
-- Animated Aptos logo with floating effect
+- Animated coin logo with floating effect
 - Play button to start the game

 ### GameScreen